Ducky0b/ecommerce-app/backend/README.md

 ### Users

 - [ ] I want to view a list of products categorized (shirts, pants, accessories, etc.).
-- [ ] I want to search and filter products by name, price, or size.
+- [ ] I want to search and filter products by name, category
 - [ ] I want to add products to my shopping cart and adjust quantities.
 - [ ] I want to register and log in to track my orders.
 - [ ] I want to checkout and pay using common payment methods.